ccyogendra/accessory-products/README.md

-# Mageplugins_RelatedProducts
+# Mageplugin_RelatedProducts

 ## Overview

-`Mageplugins_RelatedProducts` is a Magento 2 extension designed to enhance the functionality of related products.
+`Mageplugin_RelatedProducts` is a Magento 2 extension designed to enhance the functionality of related products.
 This module provides an advanced system to link accessory products with main products, making it easier for customers to find and purchase complementary items.

 ## Features